ut-ras/RobotathonESP32/docs/_sections/_guide-game-overview/checkpoints/mechanical-challenge.md

 # Mechanical Challenge Checkpoint
 To pass this checkpoint, your robot should meet the following requirement:

-* Launch a ping pong ball some distance (at least 2 feet)
+* Successfully incorporate a defense or offense mechanism

 **OR**

-* Push the ball manually or autonomously (this will earn minimal points during the mech challenge)
+* Traverse the incline to the ring in a unique manner

 Some questions we might ask about this checkpoint are: